Learn to shut down an aggressive coworker in minutes

 How to deal with a passive-aggressive coworker while maintaining your professionalism

 Okay, so you’re pretty sure you’re dealing with a passive-aggressive coworker.
-In that case, we’ve got some tips that can help you ameliorate, and hopefully, resolve the situation.
+In that case, we’ve got some tips that can help you resolve the situation.

 1. Understand why people act passive aggressively.